 Section I of this Guide articulates the statutory and regulatory rules governing various forms of premium pay.
-In order to provide more comprehensive guidance, this section appends to the Guide various documents that elaborate on how those rules are implemented and managed at ICE by explaining the responsibilities and procedures ("R&Ps") of supervisors and employees with respect to the various forms of premium payment.
+In order to provide more comprehensive guidance, this section appends various documents that elaborate on how those rules are implemented and managed at ICE by explaining the responsibilities and procedures ("R&Ps") of supervisors and employees with respect to the various forms of premium payment.
+The R&Ps can be found in the appendices listed below.20